 Everything I know and everything that’s kept me on track is coming from reddit.com/r/loseit.

 I found going to this subreddit on a daily basis throughout my weight loss really helpful in terms of staying motivated by reading about others’ failures and successes as well as being reminded about what I need to do in order to achieve success and not get discouraged.

-I also went on to reddit.com/r/progresspics a couple days a week for motivation to understand that it’s possible for regular people like me to transform their bodies (as opposed to the ripped/ideal bodies of Instagram and such)”
+I also went on to reddit.com/r/progress pics a couple of days a week for motivation to understand that it’s possible for regular people like me to transform their bodies (as opposed to the ripped/ideal bodies of Instagram and such).

 There’s a huge difference between seeing someone with shredded abs and tight glutes constantly reminding you how pretty they are, and someone who’s where you are right now showcasing their struggles.

-Join online forums and communities like r/loseit or Facebook groups like Eat, Train, Progress.
-Seeing stories of real people, like you, making a positive change to their body and health can help motivate you to start and stay on track, and also offer encouragement and advice.
+Seeing stories of real people, like you, making a positive change to their body and health can help motivate you to start and stay on track and offer encouragement and advice.
 (Here are some of my clients who have transformed their bodies, chances are there’s someone in there who was where you are now.)